 At the end of this article are outcomes given as inspiration as to how this might be applied, along with several tips.
 You can click here to quickly get down to it, or read on to learn more about defenses.

 Defenses

-There are two universal means of defense against direct harm in SARP.
-Armor and Barriers.
-They are covered in their respective sections:
+There are two universal means of defense against direct harm in SARP: physical armor and energy barriers.

 Barrier